GoogleChrome/OriginTrials/developer-guide.md

 Origin trials have a built-in safeguard that automatically disables an experimental feature globally if its usage exceeds 0.5% of all Chrome page loads.
 This is to keep usage limited to developers experimenting and below Chrome’s threshold whereby features used on less than 0.5% of all page loads (as measured by [Chrome Status](https://www.chromestatus.com/metrics/feature/popularity)) may be deprecated.

+For very popular sites it is important to experiment with origin trials on a small portion of your traffic until the final feature ships.

 ### 4. Isn’t this just vendor prefixing all over again?

 This topic has been explored in depth in Alex Russell’s Medium post [Doing Science on the Web](https://medium.com/@slightlylate/doing-science-on-the-web-af26d9be2faa#.94pf1lwmp).
 A couple of key differences include: